davidroeca/nvim-treesitter-tsx-freeze-reproduction/README.md

 After further investigation, a simpler reproduction can be found at `src/simplified.tsx`.

-Similar modifications to `className="this will crash"` lead to the same behavior.
+Similar modifications to `className="this will freeze"` lead to the same behavior.

 ## Context

-This is a reproduction done by pruning down a real-world example that caused a crash.
+This is a reproduction done by pruning down a real-world example that caused a freeze.

 ## Cleanup